- 4 years of mathematics, including pre-calculus

 For specific music and theatre programs only

-Students planning to study music education, music history, music performance, or music theory are required to audition as part of the application process.
+Students are required to do an audition for the following music programs as part of the application process.
 Please visit the Music Department for more details and information.

-Students planning to study theatre acting, dance, or musical theatre are required to audition as part of the application process.
+Students are required to do an audition for the following theatre programs as part of the application process.
 Please visit the Theatre Department for more details and information.

 For art studio majors only

-Students planning to major in studio arts are required to submit a portfolio as part of the application process.
+Students are required to submit a portfolio as part of the application process for the following Studio Arts Departments.
 Please visit the Studio Arts Department for more details and information.

 For qualified students only